MutsFM/computercraft/trafficlights/README.md

 This readme explains how the ArchiTech traffic lights function and can be installed in Minecraft.
 It requires the Computer Craft (CC:Tweaked) mod.

 This readme will first show the different traffic lights and auxiliary equipment.
-The traffic lights are customisable and come with different lighting sequences, icons to be displayed, and colours to be chosen.
+The traffic lights are customisable and come with different lighting sequences, icons to be displayed, and colours to choose from.

 # Table of Contents